bek000han/lancsyear1/README.md

 * Computing Professionalism

 The course content and exercises were developed by and courtesy of the School of Computing at Lancaster University.
 The final grades for modules:
-- Software Development:
-- Fundamentals of Computer Science:
-- Digital Systems & Architecture:
-- Computing Professionalism: